 How many different triangles can you draw on the dotty grid which each have one dot in the middle?

-other triangles could you make if you had a rope like this?
+The ancient Egyptians were said to make right-angled triangles using a rope with twelve equal sections divided by knots.
+What other triangles could you make if you had a rope like this?

 Try continuing these patterns made from triangles.
-Can you create
+Can you create your own repeating pattern?

 This ladybird is taking a walk round a triangle.
 Can you see how much he has turned when he gets back to where he started?

 This interactivity allows you to sort logic blocks by dragging their images.